Are you looking to upgrade your TV? Want to find one of the best energy efficient TVs out there?

 6. JVC LT-55 Fire TV Smart 4K Ultra HD HDR LED TV

 The JVC LT-55 is an affordable, high-quality television.
-With Ultra HD the picture is brilliant.
+It’s one of most energy efficient smart TVs.
+With Ultra HD the picture is also brilliant.

 This JVC model has LED direct lit screen technology and packs plenty of smart features, including a voice activated remote and link up with Alexa.